dmitri-blinov/commons-jexl/README.md

 + Arrays do not expose wrapper methods `.contains()`, `.get()`, `.set()` etc

++ Class literals `Integer.class` cover variable access if variable name can be resolved as a class name

 New features
 ------------
 + Java-like `switch` statement is introduced